Aashayein foundation

 Aashayein Foundation is an NGO (non-governmental organisation) in India that works towards the betterment of the underprivileged children through education.
-The organization was founded in January 2007 but was formally registered on 19 May 2007 by a group of young IT professionals between the ages of 20 to 30 years.
+The organization was founded in January 2007 but was formally registered on 19 May 2007 by a group of young IT professionals between the ages of 20 and 30 years.
 The organization achieves its goals by conducting projects and events aligned with its goals.